 The KAMS/AMS Assistant Director/Academic Advisor will register or direct the students to register for their courses.
 Students must complete all required courses to complete the KAMS/AMS curriculum.
-Certain guidelines apply to class schedules.
+A KAMS/AMS staff member will also send student's class schedules to sending schools each semester.